isomerpages/mlaw-corp/_mcmp/04-faq.md

 *  If you require legal advice on enforcing your settlement agreement, you can refer to https://go.gov.sg/legal-asst for avenues of legal assistance.
 You may also wish to approach the Community Justice Centre (CJC) at the State Courts to arrange for free legal advice with a lawyer.
 The CJC’s contact information can be found at https://www.cjc.org.sg/services/legal-services/on-site-legal-clinic-oslas/.

+#### (E) Others ####
+20. What are the current safe management measures for wedding events?
+* Please refer to [this link](https://www.gobusiness.gov.sg/covid-faqs/for-sector-specific-queries/marriage-solemnizations-and-receptions) for the latest safe management measures for wedding solemnisations and receptions.

+21. I have other questions about the MCMP.
+Who do I contact?
+* You may contact us at 1800 225 5529 or write to us through our online enquiry form at [https://eservices.mlaw.gov.sg/enquiry/](https://eservices.mlaw.gov.sg/enquiry/)